Rationale and impact

 Ultrasound in monitoring

 Randomised controlled evidence did not support using ultrasound for routine monitoring of RA.
 However, in the committee's experience ultrasound can be useful for monitoring when clinical examination is inconclusive or is inconsistent with other signs of disease activity (for example, pain or markers of inflammation).
-The committee decided to make a research recommendation to inform future guidance about using ultrasound in these situations.
+The committee decided to make a recommendation for research to inform future guidance about using ultrasound in these situations.

 How the recommendations might affect practice